DANAKIL RESEARCH CAMPAIGN

 Adjunct Professor in GIS at the University of Cagliari (Italy).
 Her research interest is focused on the application of remote sensing data to geological, land cover and morphological analysis.
 She has been involved in national and international projects for thematic mapping and feature extraction from satellite data in remote areas of the Earth and of extra planetary bodies.

 “I am Roberto Baribieri a paleontologist from Universita’ di Bologna (Italy).
 After many years of oil exploration I landed in the research environment and I am currently working on geomicrobiology and extreme environments."

 Barbara Cavalazzi is an astrobiologist that worked in several continents Oceania (Perth), North America (Portland), Africa (Johannesburg), Europe (Orleans and Bologna).
-Her subjects are the origin of life, geomicrobiology, interaction from biota and sediments, extreme environments.
+Her subjects are the origin of life, geomicrobiology, interaction from biota and sediments and extreme environments.

 © Copyright IbnBattutaCentre/IRSPS